 - The Spectra S2 Plus allows moms to adjust the suction speed and strength separately, making it easy to customize pumping sessions.
 The hospital strength vacuum offers excellent suction.

-- The Medela Pump in Style has adjustable speed and vacuum settings controlled by a single dial (speed and suction cannot be adjusted separately).
+- The Medela Pump in Style has hospital performance with preprogrammed speed and vacuum settings.
 Some moms find this pump easier and more straightforward to use than the Spectra because it takes the guesswork out of when to switch to expression mode.

 Open system vs closed system breast pump